grafana/agent/docs/sources/flow/reference/components/loki.source.awsfirehose.md

 ## Blocks

-The following blocks are supported inside the definition of `loki.source.awsfirehose`:
+The following blocks are supported inside the definition of `loki.source.aws_firehose`:

 | Hierarchy | Name     | Description                                        | Required |
  |-----------|----------|----------------------------------------------------|----------|